-DeepSeek V4 pairs open weights, 1M context, and aggressive pricing with serious agentic coding results.
+DeepSeek V4 pairs open weights, 1M context, and low hosted pricing with strong agentic coding results.
 The bigger story is what that does to closed API economics and US lab positioning.

-The less obvious story is pressure.
-DeepSeek is pushing frontier-style capability into an MIT-licensed, open-weight release while also offering a very cheap hosted API.
-That combination puts stress on the business model US labs have been defending: closed weights, premium API margins, and long-context pricing as a paid advantage.
+The release is open-weight and MIT-licensed, and the hosted API is priced below many premium closed frontier models.
+That combination puts pressure on the business model US labs have been defending: closed weights, premium API margins, and long-context pricing as a paid advantage.

 This doesn't mean every company should self-host V4 tomorrow.
-It means the default assumption changed again.
-Open-weight models are no longer just the fallback when you can't afford a closed model.
-In a growing number of workloads, they're the thing you benchmark first.
+It means the routing baseline changed again.
+Open-weight models are moving from fallback options to first-pass candidates in many workloads.

 | Model | Total parameters | Active parameters | Context | Intended role |